atmtools/arts/doc/arts/guide.user.surface_field.rst

 The surface field data is a core component of the surface field.
 It is stored in an instance of :class:`~pyarts.arts.SurfaceData`.
-This type holds the entire surface data for a single surface property, such as the full 2D temperature field, the full 2D elevation field, etc..
+This type holds the entire surface data for a single surface property, such as the full 2D temperature field, the full 2D elevation field, etc.
 It also holds the logic for how to interpolate and extrapolate this data to any latitude and longitude point.
-As such, surface field data can also be called as if it were a function taking latitude and longitude to return the local floting point state of the surface property it holds.
+As such, surface field data can also be called as if it were a function taking latitude and longitude to return the local floating point state of the surface property it holds.

 These are the core operations on ``surf_data``: